vorakl/FakeTpl/README.md

 Username www
 ```

-That could be a config file of a web-server, for example.
-Of course, more useful examples can be found below ;) And pay attention on using parentheses!
+That could be a part of some sort of dynamic config file of a web-server, right?
+Of course, more useful examples can be found below ;) And pay attention on using bounding parentheses!
 They are always needed.
 The explanation "why?" will be given a bit later.

-### As an included script.
+### ...as an included script.

-The use case for this option is to use in automated build environments, when you build an application from scratch.
+The use case for this option is to use it in automated build environments, when you build an application from scratch.
 For example, while your pipeline builds a new docker image with some application, faketpl can be downloaded from the Internet by the instruction from a Dockerfile and then be invoked at run-time from the Entrypoint to transform templates to real configuration files, or html pages, or whatever else.
-As I've mentioned before, to support several backends (shells) at the same time, faketpl can be used only after "sourcing" it in the script and then being invoked as a function.
+As I've mentioned before, to support several backends (shells) at the same time, faketpl can be used only after "sourcing" it in the script and then being used as a function.
 So, let's download the script from the Github (faketpl.vorakl.name is an alias to the Github).

-For a Busybox backend, as root:
+For a Busybox backend, run as root

 ```bash
 wget -qO /usr/bin/faketpl.sh http://faketpl.vorakl.name/faketpl.sh
 ```

-or using curl, as root:
+or using curl, run as root

 ```bash
 curl -sSLfo /usr/bin/faketpl.sh http://faketpl.vorakl.name/faketpl.sh
 ```

-Then, include it in the script by `source` or `.` command without specifying a full path:
+Then, include it in the script by `source` or `.` command without specifying a full path (because it's in the $PATH, in one of the standart directory for binaries)

 ```bash
 source faketpl.sh
 ```

-and then, set some values for variables in our "template" file.
-To render the file, just send to the function this text with "templates" and write an output to a real file:
+and then, set some values for variables from our "template" file.
+To render the file, just send it to the function and write an output to a real file:

 ```bash
 export MYNAME=Oleksii